 Does size matter?
 When it comes to replacing your boiler, yes, it really does.
 The size of a boiler, also known as output, is measured in kW (kilowatt).
 In basic terms the higher the number of kW, the better the supply of hot water.

 However, this doesn’t mean everyone should be aiming to buy the highest output available.
 The size of your boiler should suit the size of your home, number of bathrooms and number of radiators.
 You should also take other factors into consideration such as the flow rate and mains pressure.
-Get quotes for a new boiler now.

 Why is it so important to get the right size boiler for your home?

 Without meaning to sound too ‘Goldilocks’ about the whole thing, you need to find a boiler that is just right.
 A boiler that is too small will not be able to heat your home adequately or produce enough hot water.
 A boiler that is too big will produce more heat than you need which will waste energy, increase your bills and produce unnecessary emissions.
 Neither is a great way to live, so how do you find the solution?